Institute of Optics Papers

 A Jewel in the Crown.
 Ed.
 Carlos R. Stroud.
 Rochester, NY: University of Rochester Press, 2004.

-Kingslake, Hilda G. "Institute of Optics 1929-1979, a Brief Commemorative."
+Kingslake, Hilda G."Institute of Optics 1929-1979, a Brief Commemorative."
 Applied Optics 18.19 (1979), pages 3223-3229.
 Accessed 29 March 2018.

 Hopkins, Robert.
 Interview by Joan Bromberg and Emil Wolf.
 "Oral History Interviews."
 American Institute of Physics, 23 September 1984.
 Accessed 2 April 2018.

-May, Arthur J. "The Changing College."
+May, Arthur J."The Changing College."
 A History of the University of Rochester, 1850-1962.
 Rochester, NY: University of Rochester, 1977.
 Accessed 29 March 2018.

 "University of Rochester Dedicates Goergen Hall."
 University of Rochester Newscenter.
 University of Rochester, 16 May 2007.
 Accessed 28 March 2018.

-Author: Ava Hurlock (Class of 2018)
+Ava Hurlock (Class of 2018)

-Publisher: University of Rochester Archives
+Part of the University of Rochester Archives Library

-Address: Rare Books, Special Collections, and Preservation
+Rare Books, Special Collections, and Preservation

 River Campus Libraries, University of Rochester